y-takefuji/pedhosp/README.md

 <pre>
 The goal of this program is to visualize the number of pedeatric COVID-19 admissions from Aug 8, 2020 to June 15, 2024 in the US.
-To install pedhosp,
+To install pedhosp, use pip command.
 $ pip install pedhosp

-To displat a graph of the result, run the following command:
+To display a graph of the result, run the following command:
 $ pedhosp
 </pre>